RiccardoCerberi/RISCV-Emulator/README.md

 Optionally, you can specify which generator you want cmake to use by the flag -G followed by the generator name.
 By default in Linux is Make and in Windows Visual Studio.

-Choose a mode (either Debug or Release), let's suppose Debug, and based on the generator choosen run one of the following commands:
+Choose a mode (either Debug or Release) and go to the specific build directory; from there based on the generator chosen run one of the following commands.

 ### Make-like generators ###

-The mode can be specified in the generate step:
+    cd build/Debug
     cmake ../.. -DCMAKE_BUILD_TYPE=Debug
+    make

 ### IDE generators ###

 First generate the project:

+    cd build/Debug
     cmake -G "Unix Makefile" ../..

 Then, in the build step, write